yotzom/TainanHousePricePridiction/README.md

 2. open "prediction_model.R" training NN model and save model.
 3. write API functional in "house_basic.R".
 4. run "house_main.R" to build API in website.

+If you have any question leave a commit(English or Chinese is OK).